Updated August 21, 2023

 Print Entire Workbook: This option will print all the workbook pages.

-Collated: If a user’s workbook contains multiple pages, then there is an option to switch between Collated and Uncollated for a print command.
+Collated: If a user’s workbook contains multiple pages, there is an option to switch between Collated and Uncollated for a print command.

 For example, if the user wants to print 10 copies from a workbook, Collated prints the entire first copy and then the entire second copy.

 Or if the user is selecting Uncollated, prints 10 copies of page 1, 10 copies of page 2, etc.

-Orientation: A user can switch between Portrait Orientation (best when more rows but fewer columns on a page) and Landscape Orientation (best when more columns but fewer rows on a page).
+Orientation: A user can switch between Portrait Orientation (best when there are more rows but fewer columns on a page) and Landscape Orientation (best when there are more columns but fewer rows on a page).

 Page Margins: If a user wants to adjust the page margins, he can do so by following the below steps.

-Step 1 – By selecting one of the pre-defined margins (Normal, Wide, or Narrow) from the Margins drop-down list.
+Step 1 – Select one of the pre-defined margins (Normal, Wide, or Narrow) from the Margins drop-down list.

-Step 2 – Or click the ‘Show Margins’ icon at the bottom right of the window.
+Step 2 – Click the ‘Show Margins’ icon at the bottom right of the window.
 Now a user can drag the lines to change the page margins manually.

 Scaling: If a user wants to fit more and more data on a single page, then he can fit the sheet on one page.
 To get these settings, he needs to follow the below process.